 If the thought of heading into the woods or mountains alone is terrifying, you should definitely look into a hiking class or guided hike.
 Many counties/cities offer guided hikes – just contact your local parks and rec for details.

 Taking a guided hike will help get your feet wet and make outings a little less intimidating.
-A hiking class will teach you the ropes – how to find skill-level appropriate hikes, how to read signs, how to pack/dress properly for a hike, basic navigation skills, and you may even learn some plant/animal identification.
+A class will teach you the ropes with plenty of hiking advice and backpacking tips for women – how to find skill-level appropriate hikes, how to read signs, how to pack/dress properly for a hike, basic navigation skills, and you may even learn some plant/animal identification.

 There are also tons of resources online and in books that will enlighten you on everything hiking.
 You’ll probably glean more than you need, or maybe it’ll turn you into a hiking junkie (definitely not a bad thing).